 “You talk like you’ve been around for a thousand years,” he taunted.

 By the time Hollywood got hold of it and churned out a doctored, mass audience version in movie theaters, the show was cringe-worthy in its use of clichés and La La Land tackiness.
-Such is how rebellion filters down through the media until it’s diluted enough to be digestible in Omaha.
+Such is how rebellion filters down, diluted enough for Omaha.

 Bacteria in vast numbers perform the rituals of digestion in our intestines.
 Viruses and fungi exist comfortably on and under our skin.
 Organisms without human DNA assist in making ingested nutrients usable for vital operations, providing essential bridges between dissimilar cells.

 This monarch gets no days off.
-He or she is not even granted the leisure of a quiet soak in the restorative waters.
+Never granted the leisure of a quiet soak in a soothing bath.
 An interesting thing happens if he or she decides to quit.

 Forget how badly some of us manage our invisible lives.
 Try getting your thoughts around the work of looking at and analyzing everything in every moment consciously.